ignacioola/insights/README.md

 ### Insights#center()

-Centers the graph, if there's a selected node, it will be centered on it, if not it will center the graph on the mass center.
+Centers the graph.
+If there's a selected node it will be centered around it, if not it will center the graph on the mass center.

 ### Insights#getClusters()